Course Descriptions

 Photography: Photographs play an important role in our world today.
 We photograph to preserve memories, document events, and create artistic works.
 This course introduces students to the basics of photography, including camera functions and photo composition.
 Students will learn what it takes to create a good photograph and how to improve photographs of animals, people, and vacations.
 They will also begin working with their photographs using photo-editing software.
 Through a variety of assigned projects, students will engage their creativity by photographing a range of subjects and learning to see the world through the lens of their cameras.
 This is a semester course.

-Physical Education: Is organized into three areas:
+Physical Education: Is organized into two areas:

-Intro to Athletics: This class is designed to give students an introduction to the principles and activities associated with athletic performance and fitness.
-Through lecture, demonstration and participation, students will be introduced to the strength and speed program used by Juan Diego athletes in a developmentally and age appropriate manner.
+• Intro to Athletics: This class is designed to give students an introduction to the principles and activities associated with athletic performance and fitness.
+Through lecture, demonstration and participation, students will be introduced to the strength and speed program used by Juan Diego athletes in a developmentally and age-appropriate manner.
 The course will focus on: core strength, strength training, speed training, plyometric training (jumping exercises for speed and explosiveness), diet, flexibility, fitness and general health.
 This is a semester course.

-Physical Education: This course presents physical education as a lifetime commitment.
+• Physical Education: This course presents physical education as a lifetime commitment.
 It is designed to be a wide variety of lifetime sports and games experienced by the students.
 All students will understand in greater detail the function of the body, understand the nutrition required by a healthy body, understand the difference between anaerobic and aerobic training, apply movement concepts and principles to enhance motor skill development and develop knowledge of the rules and strategies of various games and sports.
 This is a semester course.

 Technical Design: This course provides students with a hands-on practical backstage experience of the complex workings of theater production.
 Basic learning of the essentials of theater: sound, lighting, stage managing, and scenery construction.
 Technical Design students will learn basic concepts relating to set, costume and lighting design.
 Students will learn to run all aspects of the Juan Diego Auditorium.
 This is a semester course.